Tubbz-alt/psp/doc/source/advanced.rst

 Sometimes checking the current value of the PV isn't enough, instead the history of the PV needs to be tracked.
-Each PV object has a :attr:`.PV.monitor_append` attribute that determines how this data is stored.
+Each PV object has a :attr:`.Pv.monitor_append` attribute that determines how this data is stored.
-In the default mode, as shown above, the ``value`` is overwritten and the class moves on, but in the appending mode, each update is stored in the :attr:`.PV.values`.
+In the default mode, as shown above, the ``value`` is overwritten and the class moves on, but in the appending mode, each update is stored in the :attr:`.Pv.values`.
 This allows the user to quickly keep track of rapidly moving PV.

 .. code-block:: python